MikeHopcroft/PrixFixe/documentation/repl.md

 Carts are identical
 ~~~

-Let's see what happens if we remove the defac from the cart and then score:
+Let's see what happens if we remove the decaf from the cart and then score:

 ~~~
 % remove decaf

   2 iced tall mocha (803)                  304:1:1
     3 vanilla syrup (2502)                   609:2

 % .score
 Carts are different.